-Gerontology Continuing Education series are offered several times a year at Meharry Medical College and at Veterans Affairs Hospitals (Nashville live, Murfreesboro via distance learning).
+Gerontology Continuing Education series are offered twice a year at Meharry Medical College and at Veterans Affairs Hospitals (Nashville live, Murfreesboro via distance learning).
 These series are designed for a multidisciplinary audience of health care professionals who serve older adults.
 Courses are not in sequence, and no course requires a prerequisite!

 Classes meet on three consecutive Fridays.
 Typically, four to six contact hours are awarded per day, based on course design and sessions attended.
 For more information, please contact Carol Galvez-Gutierrez at 615.327.6947 or via email at email@example.com.

 Geriatrics & Gerontology Interest Group (GGIG) – Vanderbilt